 South Asian people have some of the highest rates of heart disease, diabetes, and poor health in the UK.
 Living with a long term illness has a major impact on a person’s quality of life and on their family.

 East London Genes and Health is a medical research study set up to help fight against these and other major diseases.

 The primary objective of the research is to investigate and understand why some individuals have a disease, and help suggest how new medicines and treatments might be developed.

-Acronym. i Adhere to Medication
+Acronym.
+Programme on Adherence to Medication

 In England, there are 13.5 million adults diagnosed with Hypertension and more than 5.5 million are undiagnosed.
 Hypertension(High Blood Pressure; HBP) accounts for 75,000 deaths, and is often accompanied with diabetes type 2 (DT2), cholesterol, and other health problems.